 Thank you again, Ron, for the leadership, foresight, and determination that you and the other members of the CISRO LLQP Committee have shown in your LLQP modernization work.

-We wish you God Speed towards successful completion of the project, and a timely launch of the new program.
-And we look forward to the important impact that a fully harmonized, national LLQP can and should have as a driver of interprovincial harmonization of other aspects of insurance licensing and regulation.
+We wish you God Speed towards further success, completion of the project, and a timely launch of the new program.
+And we look forward to the important impact that a fully harmonized, national LLQP can and should have on other aspects of insurance licensing and regulation.